jessicasomaiya/trigrams/README.md

-# Trigram Learning
+# Trigram Predictive Text

-A Golang algorithm that uses trigram driven methods to create predictive text, given training text.
+A Golang algorithm that uses trigrams to create predictive text, given training data.

-### General

-- There is a brain which is trained using the /learn endpoint
-- An output is generated and outputted using the /generate endpoint

 ### Run

-To run the server run:
+To run the program, run the command:

 `make run`